DmytroY/cs50-python/README.md

 - **vigenere.py** encripting message with Vigenere chipfer.
 Key shoul be a word.
 - **crack.py** Brut force chack for up to 5 simbol password hashed with DES algorithm.
 - **gen.py** and **crack2.py** - are generator reducted hash tables and program for search in hash table file
+- **tournament.py** simulate soccer tournament to determine probability of every team to be a champion.
+Simulation based on raiting from file **teams_rating.csv**